What is a website heatmap in 2022?

 In most cases, new pages have a limited amount of data.
 But that is nothing wrong with adding a heatmap to these pages.
 Many experienced marketers appreciate the need to gather some initial information about how your new pages of performing.
 Through this, you can mitigate a lot of problems before things go out of hand.
 A few SEO mistakes, for example, could make Google ban your site if you fail to correct them in time.

 Analytics tools, such as Google Analytics, have been quite helpful in providing metrics that indicate the web pages that users visit.
 Some people might think they can use these tools but ignore heatmap.
 That is not the case.

-Website Heatmap answers to our need for visual content that we can interpret and assimilate with ease.
+Website Heatmap answers our need for visual content that we can interpret and assimilate with ease.
 You can choose click maps, move maps, or scroll maps, depending on the type of user behavior that you want to track.
-The timely, actionable, and relevant insights you get will help you to improve your decision-making process and unlock for you many business opportunities.
+The timely, actionable, and relevant insights you get will help you to improve your decision-making process and unlock many business opportunities for you.

 Increase conversions with Howuku, the all-in-one platform to truly understand your visitors.